Wood farm fence is essential for any farm or ranch. It’s commonly used to divide pastures, separate paddocks, and mark property lines.

 Post and Rail Wood Farm Fence

-Common designs have 2, 3, and 4 rails.
-The number of rails, the width of the rails and the space between the rails will determine the overall height of post and rail fence.
+Common setups include 2, 3, or 4 horizontal rails.
+The number of rails, their width, and the spacing between them will determine the overall fence height.

 Crossbuck Wood Farm FenceFence

-Crossbuck wood farm fence is a post and rail fence design where there is an “X” in each section.
-Two rails, attach diagonally to the posts and overlap to create the cross.
+Crossbuck fencing is a variation of post and rail design, featuring a distinctive “X” in each section.
+Two diagonal boards attach to the posts and overlap in the center to form the cross.

-Consequently, cutting the horizontal boards to fit the shorter measurement between posts is a must.
+As a result, you’ll need to cut the horizontal boards to fit the shorter distance between posts.

 Wood Farm Fence Ideas with Wire Fabric